meshtastic/firmware/docs/software/nrf52-TODO.md

 - make a file system implementation (preferably one that can see the files the bootloader also sees)
 - make ble endpoints not require "start config", jsut have them start in config mode
 - measure power management and confirm battery life
+- use new PMU to provide battery voltage/% full to app (both bluetooth and screen)
+- do initial power measurements

 ## Items to be 'feature complete'

+- call PMU set_ADC_CONV(0) during sleep, to stop reading PMU adcs and decrease current draw
+- do final power measurements
+- backport the common PMU API between AXP192 and PmuBQ25703A
 - use the new buttons in the UX
 - currently using soft device SD140, is that ideal?
 - turn on the watchdog timer, require servicing from key application threads